How to Write a Call to Action for a Cold Email: Examples and Best Practices

 Email is a fundamental channel of any B2B outbound marketing campaign.
-Databox survey found out that cold email is considered to be the most effective tactic for outreach (36%), followed by a cold calling channel (only 18%).
-While the average open rate of emails is quite high (21.3%), the reply rate in some industries is only 1%.
+Databox survey found that cold email is considered the most effective tactic for outreach (36%), followed by a cold calling channel (only 18%).
+While the average open rate of emails is relatively high (21.3%), the reply rate in some industries is only 1%.
 Imagine, if you send a hundred emails, only twenty-one will be actually read by the recipients.
 Out of the twenty-one, only four or five will get an answer.

-What’s a Good Call to Action?
+What Makes a Good Call to Action?

 Some companies believe that if they include a green button with big words like Subscribe, Buy Now, Read More, or Get a Discount on it, they’ve done all they could, and their call-to-action email is ready to go.
 In reality, these slogans do not affect users anymore.

 Luckily, CTAs haven’t lost their magic power.
-A nicely written email with a well-done CTA line at the end can trigger your potential prospect to complete a certain action.
-To find out how to do it, let’s check out the best call-to-action practices and examples for cold email outreach.
+A nicely written email with a well-done call-to-action button at the end can trigger your potential prospect to complete a specific action and increase sales.

 1. Find out if there is interest in the topic you are emailing about.

 It’s not much different with cold emails.
-Your CTA has to drive interest (or not) and make your prospect want to pursue this interest.
+Your CTA has to drive interest and make your prospect want to pursue this interest.
 And if you do, they will let you know about it by completing the desired action.

 In the end, why would you possibly want your salespeople to waste their time qualifying a lead who is not even interested in the product?
-The chances of converting such a prospect are extremely low.
+The chances of converting such a prospect are meager.
 And even if they do, there is a high possibility that this collaboration won’t be successful for any of you.
-And in B2B, it is in your own interest to have only mutually beneficial contracts.
+And in B2B, it is in your interest to have only mutually beneficial contracts.

 2. Be curious.